Skip to main content

 Event Handling Methods

-Sets the custom key event handler.
-This will be called before the default key event handling.
-If the handler returns true, the default key event handling will be skipped.
+Sets the custom input event handler.
+This will be called before the default input handling.
+If the handler returns true, the default UI input handling will be skipped.

 Parameters: